Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 16 If you are praising God with your spirit, how can one who finds himself among those who do not understand say Amen to your thanksgiving, since he does not know what you are saying?

-17 You may be giving thanks well enough, but the other man is not edified.
+17 You are giving thanks well enough, but no one else is edified.

-1) (V14, 15) Speaking in tongues is actually praying directly from our spirit.
+Speaking in tongues is actually praying directly from our spirit.
 Our minds do not understand the meaning.
-No-one else understands either, so praying in public in this way is not likely to be helpful.
+No-one else understands either, so how can praying out loud in public in this way be helpful?

 Now let’s look at verses 20-23